 Example Curriculum and Courses in Online Master’s in Technical Communication Programs

 Below is a sample curriculum for an online master’s in technical communication program.
 Programs vary in the titling, content, and sequencing of their classes, and therefore the curriculum provided below should only serve as an example.

 |Curriculum Component||Course Titles and Graduation Requirement Descriptions|

 (Potential Capstone Options)

-For a comprehensive list of campus-based, online, and hybrid master’s in technical communication programs, as well as details on the courses in these programs and the careers they prepare graduates for, please refer to our Master’s in Technical Communication Programs page.
+For a comprehensive list of campus-based, online, and hybrid master’s in technical communication programs, as well as details on the curriculum structure of and courses in these programs, please refer to our Master’s in Technical Communication Programs page.

 Note: MastersinCommunications.com classifies programs based on their curriculum, including core and elective courses.
 For the purposes of our directories, we classify a master’s in technical communication program as one that has a clear specialization in technical communication, and/or which offers at least three to four courses that are relevant to the field of technical communication.
 Such courses may cover the principles of technical writing and editing, writing for medical or scientific publications, grant and proposal writing, technical documentation, document publication management, information architecture, professional writing practices, instructional writing, and the rhetoric of technical communication.
 Finally, in order to be classified as an online program, a program must deliver most or all of their course content online, require a maximum of two visits to campus per year, and allow students to complete the majority of their graduation requirements remotely.

 - Online Master of Science in Corporate and Organizational Communication with a Concentration in Usability/User Experience (Technical Communication)

 - Online Master of Science in Technical Communication with Concentrations in Computer Industry Writing, Social Media and Online Communities Concentration, and Usability/User Experience